Be a binner, not a blocker

 We have a dedicated team working to improve and protect our network.

-Over the next five years (2025 - 2030), we’re going to spend £12.9 billion on running our day-to-day business and making improvements for customers and the environment.
+Over the next five years (2025 - 2030), we’re going to spend £12.9 billion on running our day-to-day business and making improvements for our customers and the environment.

 Let’s work together to stop the block and keep our water flowing.